maseology/sHydrology_analysis/README.md

 	 * optionnally use date picker
  * Perform as suite of hydrograph separation algorithms (14 in total, see below)
 	 * display min/max range (green band) and median separated baseflow (dotted line)
- * Perform automatic hydrograph parsing to isolate rising/falling limbs, and stream flow recession
+ * Perform automatic hydrograph dis-aggregation to isolate rising/falling limbs, and stream flow recession
  * Perform flow frequency & flow regime analyses
  * Automatic recession coefficient computation
  * View data as a table, and export data as *.csv